Inspiring people starts at first glance

 The more you want to display professional credibility or authority, the more help you need from how you dress.
 Policemen, judges, sports referees or clergymen have a professional dress showing the role society delegates them.
 Professional dress code is less compulsory in most sectors but the unwritten rule is the same everywhere: dress like those you want to be associated with and you will be respected as such.

-Strategic use of distance, posture and gesture: a recent study has shown that the best performing teachers display a four-step non-verbal strategy when they want to regain control of a disrupted class.
+Strategic use of distance, posture and gesture: a recent study has shown that the best performing teachers display a four-step non verbal habits strategy when they want to regain control of a disrupted class.

 - Analyse the situation from a distance.
 Standing on the dais helps keep that distance physically and symbolically.